umbauschool/umbauschool.github.io/index.md

 <div class="deco"></div>

-William Tate is an architect and instructor.
-As an architect with Legorreta Arquitectos, Robert Collins Architects and Odell Associates, he cultivated umbau practice.
-As a professor at James Madison University and the University of Southwestern Louisiana, Tate established umbau theory.
-He led the first umbau studio in 2001.
+William Tate founded umbau in 2001 as an educational non-profit and guerilla studio.
+Through umbau he has led the studios in Vienna and Krakow.
+As professor of architectural design at James Madison University, Tate has honed his teaching of studio and history.
+Moments of transformation have included Wake Forest, Virginia Tech, working with Ricardo Legorreta, meeting Luis Barragán, visiting monasteries, every moment in Vienna and Kraków, and the wonder of family.
+Umbau is an outlet to spread the contagion for the Good.

-## Students
+## Students = Landers

 <div class="person-grid">